stevemc-suse/suma-interactive-demo-environment/README.md

 ##### AWS Elastic IP attached to the SUSE MAnager node is (Optional)

-Connect to the server(s) via ssh using the 'demo-suma.pem' this is automaticly generated and located in the 'terraform.tfstate.d' directory within you deployment directory.
+Connect to the server(s) via ssh using the 'demo-suma.pem' this is automatically generated and located in the 'terraform.tfstate.d' directory within you deployment directory.

 	- 'zypper up' patch and reboot the node.
 (Note this is a BYOS deployment)